Have questions about extended time on the SAT and ACT? Here are answers to the frequently asked questions we receive.

-- Single person testing: Students can be tested in a room on their own and, at the discretion of the school, in an environment of their choosing (so this could be in their counselor’s office where they feel more comfortable).
+- Private testing: Students can be tested in a room on their own and, at the discretion of the school, in an environment of their choosing (so this could be in their college counselor’s office or wherever they feel most comfortable).

 - Transcription: Students don’t need to fill out the scantron; instead, after the test, the proctor will transcribe a student’s circled answers from the test booklet onto a scantron.

-The first step is evaluating whether or not the student likely does have an undiagnosed disability.
+The first step is evaluating whether or not a student likely has an undiagnosed disability.
 Here are some questions to ask:

 - Do they often run out of time on tests in school, particularly even when they have adequately prepared for the subject matter?

 - Do teachers grant them informal accommodations, such as letting them come after school to finish tests?